-Let’s compare these pumpkin cupcakes to the pumpkin cupcake recipe I shared a few years ago.
+Let’s compare these pumpkin cupcakes to the pumpkin muffin recipe I shared a few years ago.
 There’s definitely a few differences!

 - Ease: Both pumpkin cupcake recipes are super low maintenance.
 You don’t need a mixer to make either batter (though you could certainly use one!) and both batters come together in minutes.

 - Actual Recipes: The recipes themselves are pretty similar.
 Here I cut out the milk and reduced the flour to make up for less liquid.
 You only need 1 cup of flour, so you are basically guaranteed mega moist cupcakes.
 There’s also slightly less pumpkin because it can weigh down your baked good (totally fine in a hearty, slightly denser muffin though).

 - Flavor: The flavors are pretty identical, though there’s a little more spice flavor here.